junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Arbuckle Project Maintenance Complex and District Office Conveyance Act of 2015”.
+This Act may be cited as the “Arbuckle Project Maintenance Complex and District Office Conveyance Act of 2016”.

 ## § 2.
 Conveyance of maintenance complex and district office of the Arbuckle Project, Oklahoma

-- **(a)** *In general* The Secretary of the Interior may convey to the Arbuckle Master Conservancy District, located in Murray County, Oklahoma, all right, title, and interest of the United States in and to the Maintenance Complex and District Office, Arbuckle Project, Oklahoma, consistent with the terms and conditions set forth in the Agreement between the United States and the Arbuckle Master Conservancy District.
+- **(a)** *In general* The Secretary of the Interior shall, as soon as practicable, convey to the Arbuckle Master Conservancy District, located in Murray County, Oklahoma, all right, title, and interest of the United States in and to the Maintenance Complex and District Office, Arbuckle Project, Oklahoma, consistent with the terms and conditions set forth in the Agreement between the United States and the Arbuckle Master Conservancy District.
 - **(b)** *Definitions*
   - **(1)** *Agreement* The term Agreement means the Agreement between the United States and the Arbuckle Master Conservancy District for Transferring Title to the Federally Owned Maintenance Complex and District Office to the Arbuckle Master Conservancy District (Agreement No. 14AG640141).
   - **(2)** *District office* The term District Office means the headquarters building located at 2440 East Main, Davis, Oklahoma, and the approximately 0.83 acres described in the Agreement.